mmmaaatttttt/personal-site/src/pages/stories/gaming-relationships-nonlinear.md

 caption: "Love, chaos, and a three body problem."
 ---

+_(Note: this is a follow-up to my [previous story](/stories/gaming-relationships-linear).
+If you haven't read that one, you should!
+This story assumes you've checked out the earlier one._)

 Relationships can be complicated, unpredictable, and dramatic.
 While this makes for great tabloid fodder or binge-worthy television, it also complicates mathematical modeling.
 After all, where's the dramatic tension if we can predict how someone's feelings will change at any point in the future?

-We attempted just this kind of modeling exercise in our [last story](/stories/gaming-relationships-linear).
+We attempted just this kind of modeling exercise in our last story.
 Equipped with a handful of different models, we explored relationships between two people over time.
 And while those models grew in complexity, they all shared one common feature: they were _linear_.

 What does this mean?
 A rigorous explanation gets a little technical, but loosely speaking, there's a limit to how complex the solutions to our linear equations can be.
 You may have experienced some of these limitations yourself: out of our three models, only one yielded examples of relationships that evolved and stabilized to non-zero values.
 And even those relationships tended to follow a predictable pattern, with each individual's feelings gradually stabilizing along a smooth, relatively drama-free curve.